trustoverip/spec-up-t-website/docs/q-and-a.md

 This functionality has been moved to the Spec-Up-T *installer*.

-For more details, refer to [the installation section in the admin guide](various-roles/admins-guide/admins-guide.md#installation).
+For more details, refer to [the installation section](./general/installation.md).

 :::